m-lab/prometheus-support/README.md

 changing the configuration at run time using ConfigMaps.
 For detailed background see the [official docs][configmaps].

-Create the ConfigMap for prometheus (only create one for cluster or federation):
+Create the ConfigMap for prometheus (only create a ConfigMap for one of cluster or federation, not both):

     kubectl create configmap prometheus-federation-config \
         --from-file=config/federation/prometheus